johngage/critical-infrastructure/content/course/example/_index.md

 ## Program overview

-The demand for skilled data science practitioners is rapidly growing beyond data analysis to direct interaction with physical infrastructure.
+The demand for skilled data science practitioners is rapidly growing beyond data analysis to direct interaction with the design, construction, and maintenance of physical infrastructure.

+The major task is creating an information retrofit for the vast mass of existing water, energy, industrial and residential structures.
+We need to expand our data analysis to all built infrastructure components.

 ## Courses in this program